-In order to get C as a letter grade, you have to complete at least 75% of WebAssigns, do at least 60% of the homework correctly and fulfill the requirements of part I on all exams, that is to solve all the problems from part I completely and correctly.
+In order to get C as a letter grade, you have to meet the minimal requirements, namely, complete at least 75% of WebAssigns, do at least 60% of the homework correctly and fulfill the requirements of part I on all exams, that is to solve all the problems from part I completely and correctly.

-In order to get a grade higher than C, you have to do at least 75% of WebAssigns, at least 60% of the homework correctly, fulfill the requirements of part I on all exams, and get some positive score in part II.
+In order to get a grade higher than C, you have to meet the minimal requirements (do at least 75% of WebAssigns, do at least 60% of the homework correctly, do correctly part I on all exams) and get some positive score in part II.